kaos/ecapnp/README.md

 [Cap'n Proto](http://capnproto.com) library for Erlang.

-NOTICE: There's still some features missing..
+NOTICE: This is work-in-progress.
+Feedback appreciated.

-## Status update
+## Current Status

+* Compiler

-The compiler has been re-organized, and now produces standalone schema modules to either compiled `.beam` or in `.erl` source form.
+  The compiler produces standalone schema modules to either compiled `.beam` or in `.erl` source form.

-The documentation is still not up-to-date with these changes..
+* API

+  The API are still quite verbose, and subject to change.

+* Serialization support

+  Most constructs should work.
+There are a few corner cases I haven't tested yet. *Packed* messages are also supported.

+* RPC support

+  The RPC support is shaping up, aiming for a level 1 implementation to be ready soon.

+* Tests

   In addition to the eunit tests, there are now also [PropEr](https://github.com/manopapad/proper) tests to cover more corner cases.
 I find that they complement each other well, as unit tests are easier to write for a specific slightly contrived scenario, while the property tests are well suited for a general approach covering as many different inputs as possible.

+* Future work

+  At this point, the goal is to get everything working properly.
+The next step will be to re-factor it into beautiful code/design, and after that, improvements for efficiency and performance.

 ### Note

 In order for `ecapnp` to work properly, `ecapnp` has to be on the Erlang lib path (i.e. `ERL_LIBS`), and `ecapnp/bin/capnpc-erl` needs to be on your `PATH`.

 Try it: